-Austin Ridesharing Accident Attorneys
+Austin Rideshare Accident Attorneys

-If you were injured in an accident involving an Uber, Lyft, or another type of rideshare, reach out to the Austin ridesharing accident attorneys at Briggle & Polan, PLLC for a free consultation.
+If you were injured in an accident involving an Uber, Lyft, or another type of rideshare, reach out to the Austin rideshare accident lawyer at Briggle & Polan, PLLC, for a free consultation.
 The amount of compensation you may be able to recover will depend on the circumstances involved.
-Were you a passenger in the Uber?
-Were you hit by a Lyft driver in another vehicle?
-Was the rideshare driver in question carrying a passenger at the time of the vehicle accident?
-Determining the answer to these and other questions is crucial for your recovery.

 What Are the Risks of Ridesharing?

 Ridesharing has been the topic of heated debate since its rise to popularity, with citizens and policymakers alike questioning the safety of this mode of transportation.
 Ridesharing platforms have different hiring standards than regulated taxicab services, making the safety of the drivers questionable.
-While taxi services look into the full criminal backgrounds of drivers, Uber only looks into the prior seven years.
-This means if a driver had a charge for driving under the influence (DUI), kidnapping, or assault that was more than seven years ago, he or she could be driving your Uber.

 How Do You Determine Liability in a Lyft or Uber Accident Case?